DiosAkhilleus/akhos-morphology/README.md

 # akhos-morphology

-Intending on making a better (or at least prettier) version of the perseus morphological tool.
+Intending on making a better (or at least prettier) version of the Perseus morphological tool.